WebAssembly/module-linking/design/proposals/module-linking/Example-SharedEverythingDynamicLinking.md

 ```

 The SDK also contains standard library headers which contain declarations
-compatible with `$LIBC`.
+compatible with `$Libc`.
 To implement them, we first need some helper macros,
 which we'll conveniently define in `stddef.h`:
 ```c
 /* stddef.h */
 #define WASM_IMPORT(module,name) __attribute__((import_module(#module), import_name(#name))) name